 ROLE OF THE COMPENSATION COMMITTEE, MANAGEMENT AND ADVISORS.
 The Compensation Committee has responsibility for establishing our compensation philosophy and for monitoring our adherence to it.
 The Compensation Committee reviews and approves compensation levels for all executive officers as well as all compensation, retirement, perquisite and benefit programs applicable to such officers.
-In addition to the Clawback Policy discussed below, the Compensation Committee also has discretion to adjust short- and long-term incentive awards as it deems appropriate.
-The Compensation Committee establishes annual performance objectives for the CEO; evaluates his accomplishments and performance against those objectives; and, based on such evaluation, makes recommendations regarding his compensation for approval by the independent members of our Board.
+In addition to the Clawback Policy discussed below, the Compensation Committee establishes annual performance objectives for the CEO; evaluates his accomplishments and performance against those objectives; and, based on such evaluation, makes recommendations regarding his compensation for approval by the independent members of our Board.
 All of these functions are set forth in the Compensation Committee's Charter, which is available on our website (www.rayonier.com) located under the Corporate Governance tab on our Investor Relations page and is reviewed annually by the Compensation Committee.